icwells/compOncDB/README.md

 	-i infile		Path to input file (see below for formatting).
 	-o outfile		Name of output file (writes to stdout if not given).

-Extract data from the database and perform optional analyses.
+Extract data from the database and perform optional analyses or searches.

-Searches database for matches to given criteria.
-For most tables, the only valid operator for the eval flag is = (or ==).
+For searching most tables, the only valid operators for the eval flag are = (or ==), !=, or ^.
 For searching the Totals or Life_history tables, valid operations also include less than (or equal to) (</<=) and greater than (or equal to) (>/>=).
 Options given with -e should wrapped in single or double quotes to avoid errors.

+If an input file is specified, it should follow a similar format to the update file, with the exception that every column will be used as a search criterion.
+Each line of the file represents a seperate search, while each column of the row will be added the same search and will be cumulative.
+The program will search for matches where the value in the file equals the value in the given column (empty cells will be skipped).
+Therefore:

+	taxa_id	Age	Masspresent
+		20
+	2		0
+	3	10	1

+will search for any match where Age == 20, records where taxa_id == 2 and Masspresent == 0, and records where taxa_id == 3, Age == 10, and Masspresent == 1.

+The "--cancerRate" flag will return the cancer rates by species for records matching given search criteria.
+The "--min" flag specifies the minimum number of species required to report cancer rates.

+Taxonomy information can be extracted for target species in a given input file by specifying the "--taxonomies" flag.
+This will search for matches in the "-n" column of an input file (the first column by default).
+The species names can be either common or scientific names.